SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 ## Related Documents

-The spec for the default Security Groups Rules can be found [here](https://specs.openstack.org/openstack/neutron-specs/specs/2023.2/configurable-default-sg-rules.html).
+The spec for introducing configurability for the default Security Groups Rules can be found [here](https://specs.openstack.org/openstack/neutron-specs/specs/2023.2/configurable-default-sg-rules.html).

 More about Security Groups as a resource in OpenStack can be found [here](https://docs.openstack.org/nova/latest/user/security-groups.html).